HaRa909/cse15l-lab-reports/Lab report 2.md

 # Part 3

-The most important thing I have learned from labs these past two weeks would be how webservers work and a general idea of how urls work.
-Another thing I did not know before was the general idea behind how search engines work, with the samll project regarding designing one bringing me to a surface level understanding of how they function.
+The most important things I have learned from labs these past two weeks would be how web servers work and a general idea of how urls work.
+Another thing I did not know before was the general idea behind how search engines work, with the small project regarding designing one bringing me to a surface level understanding of how they function.